digitalrebar/digitalrebar/README.md

 * Description: A description of a RuleSet.
 Be as detailed as you want.
 * Active: Whether the RuleSet is active.
 If the RuleSet is not active, then none of its rules will be used to process incoming Events.
+* TenantID:  The tenant the ruleset is a member of.
+It is populated by the rule engine on initial create., and cannot be changed by an update
+* Username: The username that initially created the ruleset.
 * Rules: The list of Rules for the RuleSet.

 ### Rule definition: